 - Reattach the upper drop tube glass piece doing to above steps in reverse order.
 BE CAREFUL.

-- Slide the heat / stir bar with insulation and acid vessel to be directly under the drop tube.
+- Slide the heat / stir plate with insulation and acid vessel to be directly under the drop tube.

 - Position the o-ring, lift the acid vessel (leaving the insulation and lab jack where they are) so you can clamp the two glass pieces together.
 Here you are lifting the acid vessel to meet the drop tube but you are NOT raising the lab jack.

 - Now raise the insulation so you can see how to adjust the lab jack so that the base of the heat / stir plate is flush with the bottom of the vessel and the vessel is centered on the stir plate.

 - Position the lab jack / hot plate such that the stir bar inside the acid vessel is NOT centered but rather, to one side just slightly touching the side of the acid vessel.